So that together you may with one voice glorify the God and Father of our Lord Jesus Christ. Romans 15:6

 3 He also appointed the king’s portion from his own possessions for the burnt offerings, for the morning and evening burnt offerings, and the burnt offerings for the Sabbaths, for the new moons, and for the set feasts, as it is written in the law of the Lord.
 4 Moreover he commanded the people who lived in Jerusalem to give the portion of the priests and the Levites, that they might devote themselves to the law of the Lord.

-5 As soon as the commandment went out, the Israelites gave in abundance the first fruits of grain, new wine, oil, honey, and of all the increase of the field; and they brought in the tithe of all things abundantly.
+5 As soon as the commandment went out, the Israelites gave in abundance the first fruits of grain, new wine, oil, honey, and of all the increase of the field; and they brought in, abundantly, the tithe of everything.
 6 The Israelites and Judah, who lived in the cities of Judah, also brought in the tithe of cattle and sheep, and the tithe of dedicated things which were consecrated to the Lord their God, and laid them in piles.

 7 They began in the third month, piling their contributions in heaps, and finished in the seventh month.
 8 When Hezekiah and the officials came and saw the piles of contribution, they blessed the Lord and his people Israel.